 But we mistakingly think that “A-game” means a 60-hour workweek – and being physically tired and emotionally drained much of the time.

-For others of us, we’re so busy taking care of other people and attending to the details of their lives, that we forget to take of our own health.
+Often we’re so busy taking care of other people and attending to the details of their lives, that we forget to create our own balanced health.

 Living a balanced lifestyle means saying “no” a lot because you have to be fiercely protective of your time and physical energy.